ccjmne/blog/content/thoughts/failing-to-follow-through.md

 Suppose that we have a problem.

-Suppose that our entire business communicates through some handcrafted marvel of software architecture built by a few guys, who left the company 10 years ago, in a language that scholars today's scholars could only describe as [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin).
+Suppose that our entire business communicates through some handcrafted marvel of software architecture built by a few prolific souls who left the company 10 years ago, in a language that today's scholars could only describe as [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin).

 Or suppose that our data centre runs on a fleet of systems so ancient that